 Cantrips – A cantrip is a card that replaces itself by drawing another card.
-Cantrips that have seen play in Storm include: Serum Visions, Sleight of Hand, Opt, Thought Scour, Peek, Quicken, Desperate Ravings, Faithless Looting (technically card disadvantage, but included in this group), Manamorphose, Strategic Planning, Take Inventory, Peer Through Depths, Anticipate, Think Twice, etc.
+Cantrips that have seen play in Storm include: Serum Visions, Sleight of Hand, Opt, Thought Scour, Peek, Quicken, Desperate Ravings, Faithless Looting (technically card disadvantage, but included in this group), Manamorphose, Strategic Planning, Take Inventory, Peer Through Depths, Anticipate, Think Twice, Scour All Possibilities, Everdream, etc.

 Mana Bears – Mana bears refer to cards that decrease the cost of our spells.
 Most common cards include Baral, Chief of Compliance and Goblin Electromancer.
 Another more uncommon option is Primal Amulet.

 Rituals – Cards in this category refer spells that add mana to our mana pool.
 Most common cards include: Pyretic Ritual, Desperate Ritual, Manamorphose.
 Another more uncommon option is Simian Spirit Guide.

 Win Conditions – Cards that allow Storm to actually or effectively win the game.
 Most common cards include: Grapeshot, Empty the Warrens and Past in Flames.
 A more uncommon option is Ignite Memories.

 Engines – Cards that provide Storm advantages for playing cantrips and rituals.
 Most common cards include: Gifts Ungiven, Pieces of the Puzzle, Fact or Fiction, Aria of Flame and Pyromancer Ascension.
-More uncommon options are: Precognition Field, Search for Azcanta, Pyromancer’s Swath, Harness the Storm, Epic Experiment, Treasure Map and The Mirari Conjecture.
+More uncommon options are: Precognition Field, Search for Azcanta, Pyromancer’s Swath, Harness the Storm, Epic Experiment, Treasure Map, Drawn from Dreams and The Mirari Conjecture.

-Permission/Counter Magic – Counter spells that can both help aid and protect or combo.
-Common cards in this category include: Remand, Negate, Swan Song and Dispel.
-Less common options are Pact of Negation and Disdainful Stroke.
+Permission/Counter Magic – Counter spells that can both help aid and protect our combo.
+Common cards in this category include: Remand, Negate, Spell Pierce, Flusterstorm, Swan Song and Dispel.
+Less common options are Pact of Negation, Force of Negation and Disdainful Stroke.